 5. Nardis Jazz Club

 Nardis Jazz Club is also among the things to do around Galata Tower.
-Nardis Jazz Club is a popular nightclub that hosts both local and foreign Jazz artists.
+Nardis Jazz Club is among the best clubs in Istanbul, hosting local and foreign jazz artists.
 The club is located a few minutes from the tower.

 Conclusion